 Export the contents to your Magento root.

-If a composer package exists for the extension, run one of the following.
+If a Composer package exists for the module, run one of the following.

 Update per module name: